-It’s the most wonderful… and challenging… time of the year for many businesses.
-While the holiday season often ushers retailers and other companies out of the red and into the black, the uptick in sales volumes also leads to a corresponding uptick in customer service requests. eMarketer forecasts that this year’s retail sales will total $1.3 trillion in the U.S., an increase of 0.9% versus last year.
-While that’s not a massive increase, there are several other dynamics in play that are likely to make this holiday season one very few of us will forget.
+Q4 is the most wonderful — and challenging — time of the year for many businesses.
+While the holiday season often ushers retailers and other companies out of the red and into the black, the uptick in sales volumes also leads to a corresponding uptick in customer service requests. eMarketer forecast that 2020’s retail sales would total $1.3 trillion in the U.S., an increase of 0.9% versus 2019.
+While that’s not a massive increase, there are several other dynamics in play that made this holiday season one very few of us will forget.

 The pandemic’s effects on holiday retail

-For starters, e-commerce is expected to account for a much larger share than normal, given the circumstances of the pandemic: A 35.8% jump to about $190 billion is expected, and e-commerce should represent around 18.8% of total retail sales.
-To put that in context, total U.S. retail sales are only predicted to rise 0.9%, and brick-and-mortar retail is set to decline 4.7%.
-Some online retailers—cough, cough, Amazon—are projected to do even better than the e-comm average.
+For starters, ecommerce was projected to account for a much larger share than normal, given the circumstances of the pandemic: With a 35.8% jump to about $190 billion, ecommerce was expected to represent around 18.8% of total retail sales.
+Some online retailers — such as Amazon — were projected to do even better than the ecomm average.
 Amazon’s Prime Day already smashed previous records, bringing in $10.4 billion (even more than the $9.91 billion predicted).

-Many businesses have also shifted their traditional Black Friday sales earlier or spread them out over a longer period of time due to delayed shipping and the relatively short shopping window between Thanksgiving and Christmas this year.
+Many businesses also shifted their traditional Black Friday sales earlier or spread them out over a longer period of time due to delayed shipping and the relatively short shopping window between Thanksgiving and Christmas.

 According to our partner Freshdesk, during the holiday season, websites receive 63% more traffic on average, and customer service queries typically increase by about 75%.
-This could tick up even higher in 2020 with potential shipping delays factored in.
+This could tick up even higher throughout 2021 with potential shipping delays factored in.

-On a more personal note, it’s been a heck of a year.
-Those who have been fortunate to keep their jobs may have more disposable income than usual.
-Plus, given the pandemic, time spent with family and friends is likely to be minimal or nonexistent.
-Gifts may be seen as the best way to treat ourselves and our loved ones to something resembling “normal” holiday cheer.
+On a more personal note, those who were fortunate to keep their jobs might have had more disposable income than usual.
+Plus, given the pandemic, time spent with family and friends was likely to be minimal or nonexistent.
+Gifts may have been seen as the best way to treat ourselves and our loved ones to something resembling “normal” holiday cheer.

-All that to say, for customer service leaders, Q4 2020 is likely to be quite the wild ride.
-Here are a few tips from our team on how to handle late 2020’s customer service roller coaster.
+All that to say, for customer service leaders, Q4 2020 was quite the wild ride.
+Here are a few tips from our team on how to handle the end of the year’s customer service roller coaster.

 Bracing for the holiday customer service surge